danielandresgallardo/reinsurance-NLP-system/README.md

 # reinsurance-NLP-system

-NPL analysis system for international reinsurance news at Cathay Property Insurance.
+NPL analysis system for international reinsurance news.
 This system will collect and process news data, provide translations, and offer user-friendly access.

 ## Table of Contents